C17388633/GamesEngines1_Assignment/README.md

 If I also have enough time I would like to try and create a day and night cycle where The car and buildings may look different in edition to having streetlights and the carlights turned on during night time.

-# Others
-//PARTS DEVELOPED BY MYSELF
-Assests created by me were
-* A car
-* Skyscraper
-* House

-//PARTS INSPIRED BY OTHER EXAMPLES/SOURCES
-* CarController from lab 4
-* Camera control on the car target from lab 4